- Introduction

 Here are the top challenges eCommerce fraud prevention teams face:

-• Broken Technology Systems: Disconnected systems (old CRMs, ERPs, payment gateways) make it hard to see a unified view of the transactions, leaving businesses reactive to fraud.
+- Broken Technology Systems: Disconnected systems like old CRMs and payment gateways make it hard to see a unified view of the transactions.
+Prioritizing retail legacy modernization is essential to avoid leaving businesses reactive to fraud.

-• Balancing Risk and Customer Experience: Fraud controls are important, but too much friction in the checkout process chases customers away.
-This is where adaptive authentication will help to balance security with convenience.
+- Balancing Risk and Customer Experience: Fraud controls are important, but too much friction chases customers away.
+You must simplify checkout process steps while maintaining adaptive authentication to balance security with convenience.

 Also Read: Top 10 Pain Points of Ecommerce Customers and Their Possible Technology Solutions